arkandias/geyser/certs/README.md

 # SSL certificates

-In order to deploy Geyser in a production environment, the following files must be placed in this directory:
+In order to deploy Geyser in a production environment, the following files must be placed in a subdirectory with the name of the frontend host (defined by the environment variable `FRONTEND_HOST`):

 - `fullchain.cer` containing the SSL certificate(s)
 - `private.key` containing the private key